 Hurricane Dynamics

-Over the years our research group has published numerous papers on many aspects of hurricane dynamics, most notably including hurricane formation, early development, rapid intensification, spiral bands, secondary eyewall formation, and inner-core asymmetries, and radiation of spiral gravity waves.
+Our research group has investigated many aspects of hurricane dynamics, most notably including hurricane formation, early development, rapid intensification, spiral bands, secondary eyewall formation, and inner-core asymmetries, and radiation of spiral gravity waves.
+We are currently supported by NSF to study the dynamics of the upper-level outflow layer and its interactions with the stratosphere.

 Nolan, D. S., and M. J. Onderlinde, 2022: The representation of spiral gravity waves in a mesoscale model with increasing horizontal and vertical resolution.
 Journal of Advances in Modeling Earth Systems, 14, e2022MS002989. https://doi.org/10.1029/2022MS002989.